 Your videos don't have to be short.
 However, they should always be focused on a single topic.
 This makes them easier to find through organic search.
 It also packages the information in a way viewers grasp easily and retain longer.

 Why not let your customers create content for you?
 There's a ring of authenticity when customers are excited enough about your brand to share their experience with it.
 And it's content that naturally fits into social media.

 Magnum Manufacturing Inc. has been using this strategy successfully.

 On December 4, Jon Boulter shared a short video on Facebook, "Magnum body is all lit up for the winter season."
 This fun short video shows Jon's Magnum body playing a colorful nighttime light show.
 It was just right for the Holidays.
 Magnum posted it on December 9, 2015 with the message, "Our version of a holiday light show.
 Thanks for sharing Jon!"

 In addition to sharing customer generated video, Magnum Manufacturing also shares photos from its customers.
 It has even run Truck Photo Contests.
 This non-video content complements the customer generated videos.

 4. Project/Product Updates

 Increase your brand awareness by producing short videos that keep your audience up-to-date with what you're doing.
-Project Update: Ping On is short and simple.
-The narrator explains what they've been doing and where they're at in their process.
+Take this short video from our client T.J.
+McCartney for example.